 The Compensation Committee has the authority to retain outside consultants or advisors as it deems necessary to provide desired expertise and counsel.
-The Compensation Committee engaged the services of AON Hewitt as its compensation consultant for 2013.
+The Compensation Committee engaged the services of AON Hewitt as its compensation consultant for 2014.
 AON Hewitt reports directly and exclusively to the Compensation Committee and provides advice regarding current and emerging best practices with regard to executive compensation.
-Representatives from AON Hewitt attended the December 2012 meeting, when the Committee approved grants of stock incentive awards and determined executive compensation and established the performance targets for 2013.
-During 2013, AON Hewitt did not not provide any other services to the Compensation Committee or the Company.
+Representatives from AON Hewitt attended the December 2013 meeting, when the Committee approved grants of stock incentive awards and determined executive compensation and established the performance targets for 2014.
+During 2014, AON Hewitt provided other services to the Compensation Committee as outlined on page 14.
+AON Hewitt did not not provide any other services to the Compensation Committee or the Company outside of its capacity as compensation consultant.